dickinson-comp491-fall2023/comp491-fa2023-web/resources/project-rankings.md

 Apache Kafka as first or second choice:
 * **Team 3**: Dung, Marcel, Tap

+We also have two students selecting Mermaid as their first choice, which could result in
+* **Team 4**: Andrew, Michael

+Souha rated Mermaid third and could also join Team 4 (or Team 1 as mentioned earlier).

-That leaves Andrew, Giang, Michael, and Souha to be either added to a new team (maybe working on Mermaid?) or joined onto one of the existing teams, whichever they prefer.
+That leaves Giang to be either added to a new (solo) team or joined onto one of the existing teams.

-I may also consider allowing one or more students to work in a solo team (i.e. on their own), if they can make a legitimate case in favor of that.
-Anyone interested in doing so, please discuss it with me by 5pm on Wednesday, September 26.
+With the teams as described above, almost everyone who specified preferred teammates has got one or more of their choices on their team, but I acknowledge that this constraint was not satisfied for everyone.

 There is another thing that I'm curious about.
 I'm not sure whether to take this into account or not.
 The teams above were determined purely